Like many of his industry peers, Jeff Sass lightheartedly credits two

 recognized for Creative Cloud, Document Cloud, and Experience Cloud.

 Jeff holds three graduate certificates from the SANS Technology Institute.
+Since this profile was first published, he was promoted into the role of Senior Engineering Manager and then was named Director of Application Security for Adobe.
 Here, he talks to us about his experience with the SANS.edu program and offers advice to those considering a similar path.

 Q. Prior to attending the SANS Technology Institute, what was your educational background?